 Working on the cutting edge of a field is a unique opportunity to advance the limits of human knowledge.
-Currently, I divide my time between two groups, with whom I work to discover new insights into the nature of life and ways we can make life better.
+Currently, I spend my time working with two groups to discover new insights into the nature of life, and ways we can make life better.

 I specialize in the application of biological and computational techniques to problem solving in the life sciences.

 Macroautophagy is a process responsible for degrading and recycling cellular material, including damaged organelles and toxic aggregations of protein.
 Upregulation of autophagy is strongly linked with increased lifespan, and dysfunction in autophagy pathways is implicated in a tremendous variety of diseases including cancer, Alzheimer's disease, and Huntington's disease.

 I am investigating the structural and biochemical bases of mammalian autophagy, in particular the mechanisms underlying autophagosome-lysosome fusion.
 Our group uses techniques ranging from x-ray crystallography and cryo-electron microscopy to mass spectrometry and live cell imaging to find and place new pieces of the autophagy puzzle.